5 Media Resolutions Your Family Should Make in 2018

 4. Tighten your privacy

 Pro Parenting Tip: Make sure kids understand the privacy settings for all social media platforms they use.
-Make sure young kids know not to share any personal information (name, age, address, Social Security number) with people they meet online.
+Make sure young kids know not to share their personal information with people they meet online.